-- 10. Select OK.
-The NSS Hydrograph Data dialog will disappear. - 11.
-Select the Done button.
+- 10. Select OK - 11.
+Select the Done button

 A hydrograph icon will appear next to the basin icon for Basin 1B.
-Users can examine the hydrograph in more detail:
+You can examine the hydrograph in more detail:

-- 12. Select the Select Hydrograph 🔊 tool. - 13.
-Double-click on the hydrograph icon.
+- 12. Select the Select Hydrograph tool - 13.
+Double-click on the hydrograph icon

-The hydrograph is displayed in the Graphics window, in a Hydrograph dialog box.
+The hydrograph is displayed in the Graphics window.

-- 14. Close the hydrograph plot window by clicking on the X in the upper right corner of the window.
+- 14. Close the hydrograph plot window by clicking on the X in the upper right corner of the window

-- 15. Select File / New.
+- 15. Select File / New

-- 16. Select No if asked to make changes.
+- 16. Select No

-7 Using TR-55 to Compute Tc and CN
+8 Using TR-55 to Compute Tc and CN

 Travel times (time of concentration, lag time, and travel time along a routing reach) are critical to performing analyses with any of the hydrologic models.
-Users will learn of two different ways WMS can be used to compute time of concentration for a TR-55 simulation (lag times are computed in the same way):
+You will learn of two different ways WMS can be used to compute time of concentration for a TR-55 simulation (lag times are computed in the same way):

-- Runoff distances and slopes for each basin are automatically computed whenever users create watershed models from TINs or DEMs and compute basin data.
-These values can then be used in one of several available equations in WMS to compute lag time or time of concentration - If users want to have a little more control (and documentation) over the lag time or time of concentration, users will use a time computation coverage to define critical flow paths.
+- Runoff distances and slopes for each basin are automatically computed whenever you create watershed models from TINs or DEMs and compute basin data.
+These values can then be used in one of several available equations in WMS to compute lag time or time of concentration - If you want to have a little more control (and documentation) over the lag time or time of concentration, you will use a time computation coverage to define critical flow paths.
 Time computation coverages contain flow path arc(s) for each sub-basin.
 An equation to estimate travel time is assigned to each arc and the time of concentration (or lag time) is the sum of the travel times of all arcs within a basin.
 Lengths are taken from the length of the arc and slopes derived if a TIN or DEM are present.

-In this exercise users will compute the time of concentration for the two sub-basins and the travel time between outlet points in the watershed shown below.
-Users will use the TR-55 library of equations, but users could just as easily use one of the other pre-defined equations, or enter their own equation.
+In this exercise you will compute the time of concentration for the two sub-basins and the travel time between outlet points in the watershed shown below.
+You will use the TR-55 library of equations, but you could just as easily use one of the other pre-defined equations, or enter your own equation.

-8 Reading a TR-55 Project
+9 Reading a TR-55 Project

-Users will first read in a project file of an urban area that has been processed and delineated as a single basin.
+You will first read in a project file of an urban area that has been processed and delineated as a single basin.
 The project includes a drainage coverage, a time computation coverage, and two shapefiles for the land use and soil type data.

-- 1. Switch to the Map module.
+- 1. Switch to the Map module

-- 2. Select File / Open 2.
+- 2. Select File | Open

-- 3. In the Open dialog, locate the "tr-55" folder in the files for this tutorial.
-If needed, download the tutorial files from www.aquaveo.com.
+- 3. Locate the folder \Tutorials\General WMS\tr-55

-- 4. Open "suburbtr55.wms".
+- 4. Open "suburbtr55.wms"

-9 Assigning Equations to Time Computation Arcs
+10 Assigning Equations to Time Computation Arcs